Alibaba undercuts Amazon in Europe to woo wary brands

 AliExpress has waived monthly rates for sellers in Spain to attract their business while commissions for goods sold are set at 5 per cent to 8 per cent, according to a senior source close to the company.

-By comparison, it costs 39 euros (S$58.80) per month plus sales tax to sell on Amazon, plus a commission for every object sold of 7 per cent to 15 per cent, with some items like jewellery and Amazon device accessories commanding higher rates, an Amazon spokeswoman said.
+By comparison, it costs 39 euros (S$59 ) per month plus sales tax to sell on Amazon, plus a commission for every object sold of 7 per cent to 15 per cent, with some items like jewellery and Amazon device accessories commanding higher rates, an Amazon spokeswoman said.

 Amazon declined to comment on AliExpress's move to open its platform to local sellers.
 The US company is the largest online shopping marketplace in its five main European markets: Britain, France, Germany, Italy and Spain, according to e-commerce analyst Marketplace Pulse.